Right Cross

-Right Cross is a 1950 American sports drama film released by MGM, directed by John Sturges, written by Charles Schnee and starring June Allyson, Ricardo Montalbán, Dick Powell, Lionel Barrymore and (in a small uncredited role) Marilyn Monroe.
+Right Cross is a 1950 American sports drama film released by Metro-Goldwyn-Mayer, directed by John Sturges, written by Charles Schnee and starring June Allyson, Ricardo Montalbán, Dick Powell and Lionel Barrymore.
+Marilyn Monroe appears in one of her earliest films in a small, uncredited role.

 Plot

-Sean O'Malley, a wheelchair-using fight promoter once known as the best in his business, has lost his professional stature and is now in poor health.
-His daughter Pat has taken over many of his responsibilities and is romantically involved with his best fighter, Johnny Monterez.
+Sean O'Malley, a wheelchair-bound fight promoter once known as the best in his business, has lost his professional stature and is now in poor health.
+His daughter Pat has taken many of his responsibilities and is romantically involved with his best fighter, Johnny Monterez.

 Sean is unhappy that Johnny is ashamed of his Mexican heritage.
 When Sean tells Pat that promoter Allan Goff is trying to steal Johnny from him, Pat visits Johnny at his training camp in time to watch him fight a practice match, but Johnny hurts his hand.

-While Johnny's hand is being examined at the hospital, Pat looks for her friend Rick Gavery, a hard-drinking sports reporter who has been following Johnny's career.
+While Johnny's hand is being examined at the hospital, Pat tries to locate her friend Rick Gavery, a hard-drinking sports reporter who has been following Johnny's career.
 Pat finds Rick in jail, where she has found him on many previous occasions.
 When Johnny's doctor tells him that his hand is now vulnerable to permanent injury, Johnny asks him to keep his condition a secret.
 After telling Pat and some reporters that his hand is merely bruised, Johnny returns to his training camp.
 A short time later, Johnny receives word that his trouble-prone cousin Luis is in jail again and needs bail money.

 Believing that his injury may end his boxing career at any moment, Johnny agrees to sign a lucrative contract with Goff, who has promised Johnny guaranteed income from promotional sales after his retirement.

 Johnny takes Rick to visit his mother, but soon after they arrive, Johnny tells his sister Marina that she must stop dating her boyfriend Bob because he is a "gringo" who is only interested in her because she is the sister of a famous fighter.
-When Rick accuses Johnny of harboring prejudice against whites, Johnny sends him away with an insult.
+When Rick accuses Johnny of harboring prejudice against Whites, Johnny sends him away with an insult.

 Later, Pat, expecting a marriage proposal from Johnny, is disappointed when Johnny tells her that he has decided to sign with Goff.
 Sean dies a short time later, and Pat accuses Johnny of killing her father with his act of betrayal.
-Realizing that he has nearly lost Pat's love and Rick's friendship, Johnny decides to leave boxing forever by purposely losing a title match.
+Realizing that he has nearly lost Pat's love and Rick's friendship, Johnny opts to leave boxing forever by purposely losing a title match.
 Pat and Johnny reconcile and look forward to a happy future together.